pm7h/agones/test/load/README.md

 Prerequisites:
 - Docker.
-- a running k8s cluster (kube config is passed as arguments).
+- A running k8s cluster.
 - Have kubeconfig file ready.

 Load tests are written using Locust.
 These tests are also integrated with Graphite and Grafana